ScanRE/ScanRE/README.md

 ![image](https://github.com/SaketThota/ScanRE/assets/52862591/7d8b168f-b4b3-43ea-aa6b-2964876097c2)

-We decided to go ahead and integrate these two, i.e. semgrep and ORT together with ChatGPT (GPT-4) so that we could ensure that we get the best of all worlds (Scanning user code as well as that of dependencies as well as get suggested mitigations) And that was the heart of our solution.
+We decided to go ahead and integrate these two, i.e. `semgrep` and `ORT` together with ChatGPT (GPT-4) so that we could ensure that we get the best of all worlds (Scanning user code as well as that of dependencies as well as get suggested mitigations)

+And that was the heart of our solution.
 It reduces alert fatigue, allows the security team to focus on what matters and helps the team better utilize existing resources.

 A win-win all around :)

-# Screens:
+# Screens

 * Prompt the user to enter a GitHub or GitLab URL
 ![image](https://github.com/SaketThota/ScanRE/assets/52862591/4cb86960-8401-4876-8545-c09f625387c2)